Respondent dropped the restraining order. Why was I charged with a crime?

 Sitting in the respondent’s chair is scary.
 Sitting in the defendant’s chair is even scarier.
 And while you focus on what’s happening in court, sometimes a few words skip past.
 “Only a judge can change the order” could be one of those phrases.
 Not the petitioner.
 Not the victim.
 So when the victim comes calling and you respond, you’ve exposed yourself to criminal liability.
 Even if she indicates that she “dropped the restraining order.”
 Certainly if the government finds out, they’re probably going to charge you.
 Criminal defense attorney Matt Meyer explains this complex criminal situation.

-Contact Meyer Van Severen, S.C. today regarding your violation of a restraining order case.
+Contact Van Severen Law Office today regarding your violation of a restraining order case.
 Our top criminal defense lawyers have defended thousands of individuals facing charges just like yours.
 We can help.
 Call us at (414) 270-0202.

 But again, she dropped the restraining order.